-AIA is committed to equity, diversity, inclusion and belonging within the profession.
-In an effort to track demographic changes in the profession, members are encouraged to update their member profiles and voluntarily self-report their demographic data which impacts our ability to show trends.
-In 2019, 17.4% of AIA members did not report a race and/or ethnicity.
-There are data points that do reveal trends.
+AIA is committed to advancing equity and diversity within the profession and encouraging members to provide race and/or ethnicity information in their member profiles.
+It is important to note that incomplete member data on race and/or ethnicity as a result of under-reporting impacts our ability to show trends.
+In 2022, 18.1% of AIA members did not report a race and or an ethnicity.
+However, there are data points that reveal trends.

-16% of AIA members across all member categories identify as an underrepresented racial or ethnic group while just under 67% were White.
+- 17.2% of AIA members across all member categories identify as belonging to an underrepresented racial or ethnic group, while just under 65% were White/Caucasian.

-Within the Associate membership category, a greater number of members identify as underrepresented races and ethnicities than in the membership as a whole, growing 10.9 points since 2012.
+- Within the Associate membership category, a greater number of members identify as underrepresented races and ethnicities than in the membership, growing 12.9 points since 2012.